mvanwinkleias/repo_layout_demo1/README.md

 ## Repo Naming, Groups, etc

 You're going to have a lot of repos.
 Don't fear that.
 Naming and organization are important.
-But, you can always change names, and reorganize.
+But, you can always change names, and move repos around.
 That's relatively easy.

 ### "One-Off" repos